manuel12/django-expense-tracker/README.md

 # Expense Tracker

-An Expense Tracker application that can help you track and list expenses, and analyze charts and statistics about them.
+Expense Tracker is application that can help you track and list expenses, and also analyze charts and statistics about them.

+The project uses authentication and CRUD operations to create, read, update and delete expenses assigned to a user.

+The project also performs operations on expenses in order deliver monthly and daily expense averages; current vs last month expense percentages; biggest and smallest expenses by category; and more.

  <h2>Desktop</h2>